Our Loan Fund Goals

 4. Develop New Products: The Loan Fund plans to develop new loan products based on market feedback and the needs of Marin County nonprofits.

-A note to MCF donors: Donors can invest a portion of their assets in their fund at MCF into the Marin Community Foundation Loan Fund.
-The assets invested will expand the dollars available to Marin nonprofits.
+A note to MCF donors: Donors can invest a portion of the assets in their fund at MCF into the Marin Community Foundation Loan Fund.
+The assets invested will expand the dollars available to loan to Marin nonprofits.
+This investment option is available except upon the infrequent occasions when the Loan Fund has reached its capacity.
 Click here for more information on this investment option.

 One of the goals of the MCF Loan Fund is to provide free technical assistance on financing and act as a resource for current borrowers and the broader nonprofit community in Marin County.